Izikie/Radiant/README.md

 ### How to compile:
 1. Make sure you have a valid C/C++ compiler installed.<br>
-   - Clang
-   - GCC
-   - MSVC (Kinda bad but so is anything made by Microsoft)
 2. Run the `RunClientNativeAgent` gradle task, it is recommended that you load a world to make sure the tracing agent doesn't miss anything.
    **ALWAYS DO THIS BEFORE DOING STEP 3!**
 3. Run the `nativeCompile` task.
 This may take a few minutes (depending on your computing power).